adobecom/milo/libs/blocks/table/README.md

 * For all columns in a row - by passing just the color without specifying the column number.
 * For each column separately - by passing the specific column number and color.

+The following two options are available for text color:
+* light/white
+* dark

+For the background color, it is possible to use the following ways of specifing colors:
+* Keywords
+* Hexadecimal colors
+* Hexadecimal colors with transparency
+* RGB colors
+* RGBA colors
+* HSL colors
+* HSLA colors
+* Gradients

 ```
 Example:
 _____________________________________________________________________________________________________________